How to Spend Two Weeks in Japan: An Itinerary for First-Time Visitors

 Day Seven: Sushi, Architecture, and Gardens in Kanazawa

-When lunch rolls around, head to Omicho Market to check out the sushi.
-It’s less touristy than Tsukiji Market in Tokyo, and that means more locals, cheaper prices, and just as fantastic seafood.
-Wander the stalls taking photos, choose a restaurant that’s packed with locals, and sample some of the freshest sushi you’ll ever encounter.
-Let’s just say I don’t plan on opting for sushi outside of Japan very often after this experience!
+The market is less touristy than the chaotic Tsukiji Market in Tokyo, and that means more locals, cheaper prices, and just-as-fantastic seafood.
+Wander the stalls taking photos, choose a restaurant that’s packed with locals, then sample some of the freshest sashimi you’ll ever encounter.
+Let’s just say I don’t plan on opting for sashimi outside of Japan very often after this experience!

-In the afternoon, head to Kanazawa Castle for a deep dive into Japanese history and architecture, before venturing out for some more delicious seafood in the evening.
+To round off you afternoon explorations, pop over to the nearby Kanazawa Castle for a deep dive into Japanese history and architecture, before venturing out for some more delicious seafood in the evening.

 Kanazawa Castle